uqlibrary/technology-training/Python/python_intro.md

 # Python with Spyder: introduction to data science

-This hands-on course – directed at beginners – will get you started on using Python 3 and the Spyder IDE to import, explore, analyse and visualise data.
+This hands-on course – directed at beginners – will get you started on using **Python 3** and the program **Spyder** to import, explore, analyse and visualise data.

 ## Setup

-The easiest way to use Python 3 and Spyder is to install the Anaconda Distribution, a data science platform for Windows, Linux and Mac OS X. Make sure you download the Python 3 version: https://www.anaconda.com/download
+The easiest way to use Python 3 and Spyder is to install the Anaconda Distribution, a data science platform for Windows, Linux and Mac OS X. Make sure you download the Individual Edition with Python 3: https://www.anaconda.com/products/individual

 Open the Anaconda Navigator (you might have to run `anaconda-navigator` from a terminal on Linux), and launch Spyder.